-College football plays 41 games from December 20 to January 13.
-During that time, 41 college bowl games take place.
+College football plays 41 games from December 20 to January 13 2019 and during that time, 41 college bowl games take place.

 That’s a lot of football that takes place on the college level!
 And, the good news is, bookmakers can profit on every single game.
 To know which bowl games to promote, bookies should categorize bowls into tiers.

 Consider your clients, promote college football games first, then promote teams in games

 Before studying the 4 college football bowl tiers, take a moment to consider your clients.
 Not all bookies have the same clients.
 If none of your clients fall under Tier 4, don’t promote Tier 4 bowl games.